Introduction

 - Microfiber cloth

-- Initial Cleaning: Begin by cleaning the area around the residue with warm, soapy water.
-This removes any surface dirt and makes the adhesive easier to tackle.
+- Initial Cleaning: Clean the area around the residue with warm, soapy water to remove dirt, making adhesive removal easier.

-- Apply the Cleaning Solution: Soak a cloth in rubbing alcohol or vinegar and place it over the residue.
-Let it sit for a few minutes to soften the adhesive.
+- Apply the Cleaning Solution: Soak a cloth with rubbing alcohol or vinegar and place it over the residue for a few minutes to soften the adhesive.

-- Gently Scrape: Use a plastic scraper or your fingernail to scrape off the softened residue gently.
-Avoid using metal tools to prevent scratching the glass.
+- Gently Scrape: Use a plastic scraper or your fingernail to lift the softened residue carefully, avoiding metal tools to prevent scratches.

-- Repeat if Necessary: For stubborn residue, repeat the application of the cleaning solution and scraping process until all adhesive is removed.
+- Repeat if Necessary: For stubborn residue, reapply the cleaning solution and scrape again until all adhesive is removed.

-- Final Cleaning: Clean the area again with warm, soapy water to remove any remaining cleaner or adhesive traces.
-Dry the window with a microfiber cloth to prevent streaks.
+- Final Cleaning: Clean the area with warm, soapy water again to eliminate any cleaner or leftover adhesive, then dry with a microfiber cloth to prevent streaks.

 - Gather Your Supplies: